AmirHKaveh/FileManagerLit/README.md

 - Copying and moving files
 - Creating directories
 - Deleting files and directories
+- Search by keyword and extension type in directories
 - Other essential file system utilities

 Designed for developers who need a simple, reusable, and dependency-free solution for file operations across projects.